AndreiSSLK/RealTimeImageDetection_PersonalProject/README.md

 # Real Time Image Detection

-This program will detect the Metin2 window, capture the image and detect in real time the fish using Cascade recognising, a  supervised Machine learning algoritm.
+This project is based on the OpenCV library.
+The program will detect the Metin2 window, capture the image and detect in real time the fish using Cascade recognising, a  supervised Machine learning algoritm.

 ## How it works